ebeshero/scienceFiction/docs/FinalExam2019.md

 19. How does Stephenson link the biological concept of a virus with glossolalia?
 (Define the word glossolalia in your response.)

-20. Why might Sumerians in their use of me have been especially susceptible to viruses?
-Why are 3-ring binders analogous to me in the present time frame of Snow Crash?
+20. Why, according to *Snow Crash*, might Sumerians in their use of *me* have been especially susceptible to viruses?
+What makes people in the present time of the text vulnerable to the Snow Crash virus?

 21. What forms of technology in Snow Crash help to bring about a happy ending?
 Identify two.